danielfears/warden/README.md

 # Azuredulous
+Azuredulous for Linux.

-Azure alternative to the popular tool 'Credulous' for AWS.
+An Azure alternative to the popular tool 'Credulous' for AWS.
 Allows encrypted storage of Azure credentials.

 Authored by Daniel Fears.